“We’ve got your back.”

 Lights Film School collects information from two types of individuals:

-Our visitors are individuals who visit one of our websites or contact us directly about becoming a student or obtaining other information.
-They may also opt into our marketing emails.
+Our visitors are individuals who visit one of our websites or contact us directly about becoming a student or customer or obtaining other information.
+They also may opt into our marketing emails.

 Our students are individuals who have enrolled in Lights Film School and created their membership accounts.
+Our customers include our students, but also include individuals who have purchased other products and/or services from us without enrolling in Lights Film School.
 They also may opt into our marketing emails.